rkyzk/your-poetry/documents/README.md

 In this app users can:

 - Sign up for membership
-- Sign in to have full access
+- Sign in to have access to full features/sign out
 - Edit one's own profile
 - Write, update and delete poems
 - Write, update and delete comments on poems
 - Like/unlike poems
 - Follow/unfollow profiles
 - Look at various lists of poems such as recently published poems, popular poems, one's own poems and the poems they've liked
-- Look at the list of profiles they've followed.
+- Look at a list of profiles they've followed.
 - Search poems and profiles

 ## Wireframes